corani/olox/README.md

 The [Lox](https://craftinginterpreters.com/) interpreter in [Odin](https://odin-lang.org/).

+The repo for the "Crafting Interpreters" book can be found here: https://github.com/munificent/craftinginterpreters

 Disclaimer: I started on this knowing absolutely nothing about Odin and am using this project as a way to get to know the language.
+The implementation therefor is definitely not idiomatic Odin, and probably very inefficient and "ugly".

+If you're an Odin expert, feel free to point out what could be done better!

 ## Setup